-Retirement planning for expats
+Retirement planning for expats: public pensions made easy

-Individuals who have made contributions to a state pension in more than one European Union (EU) country have long had the right to reconcile and receive their state pension if they retired in another EU country.
-The procedures for administering the payment and calculation of multiple state benefits have been agreed upon and implemented.
+If you’ve worked in several EU countries, you may have accumulated state pension rights in each of them.
+Anyone who has made contributions to a state pension in more than one European Union (EU) country have long had the right to receive their state pension if they retire in another EU country.
+The payment procedures and calculations for multiple state benefits have been agreed upon and implemented.

-If you haven’t ever worked in the country where you now live, you should apply to the relevant pension authority in the last country where you worked.
-Your application will then be processed there.
-Before you have reached legal retirement age in the country where you live, or last worked, the pension authority in that country will send you an application form.
+If you’ve never worked in the country where you live, apply to the pension authority in the last country you worked in; your application will be processed there.
+Before you’ve reached the legal retirement age, that pension authority will send you an application form.

 Supplementary European pensions: the obstacles